NavigationContentFooter

 ssh root@<your_instance_ip>

-2. Use the lsblk command to make sure your block volume is available:
+2. Use the lsblk command to confirm that your block volume is available:

 lsblk